billbrod/foveated-metamers/README.md

     and may write something in more detail at some point.
 Reach out if you have questions.
-  - `config.yml`: yml configuration file, defining paths, metamer path template, and some configuration for experiment structure.
+  - `config.yml`: yml configuration file, defining paths, metamer path template, and some configuration for experiment structure, see [here](#configyml) for details.

 # Usage details